-REITs are big issuers of Preferred Stocks and we list them below, Most REIT Preferred Stock are unrated.
+Real estate investment trusts (REITs) are big issuers of Preferred Stocks and we list them below.
+Most REIT Preferred Stocks are unrated.

-Preferred shares are shares issued by a corporation as part of its capital structure.
+Preferred shares are issued by a corporation as part of its capital structure.

 - Dividends are generally paid quarterly, although a few pay them monthly.

 - Preferred shares normally carry no voting rights (unlike common shares).

 - Preferred shares generally have NO maturity date (most are perpetual).

 You buy Preferreds just like you would any stock.
 Put in an order in your brokerage account and wait.
 The prime difference with preferred stocks is most trade very “thinly” with little volume, so you should always use “limit” orders or you may pay way more than is necessary for your shares.